Krpzz/Food-Delivery-App/README.md

   assign Favorites to a step, and Reviews is explicitly Step 10.
 Restaurant cards do show the real aggregate rating already stored on each restaurant, since that data already exists.
+- There's no `Cart` model and no cart API — deliberately.
+Section 12's model list has no Cart, so the cart lives entirely in Redux (persisted to localStorage), and only becomes a real, backend-validated `Order` at Checkout/Step 8.
+The "backend must calculate the final total" rule (Section 9) applies to that order-creation step, not to the cart itself.
+- The cart doesn't require login.
+Section 7's flow lists Login before Browse/Cart, but gating cart-building behind auth is a product choice the spec doesn't force, and letting people build a cart before signing up is the more common pattern.
+Login becomes mandatory at Checkout (Step 7), since that's where a real, user-owned Order gets created.